Tasmanian Freight Equalisation Scheme: International exports misconduct

+In response to the Productivity Commission's report, in March 2015 the government announced that scheme would be expanded starting on 1 January 2016.

 In 2016, the Federal Government expanded TFES to include international exports from Tasmania, provided they were shipped in containers through any Australian port.
+To get the subsidy of $700 per container (with 15% more for King Island/Furneaux Group Islands shippers), shipments had to travel through a mainland Australian port on its way overseas.
 This expansion aimed to support Tasmania's agricultural exports to Asian markets.

 Majestic Timbers took advantage of this scheme by exporting low-value logs (residues) in containers from Hobart to Asia, thereby qualifying for the $700 per container subsidy.
 While this use of the scheme was technically compliant, it drew criticism, notably from Independent MHR Andrew Wilkie, who accused the state government of substituting state subsidies with federal funds.

 Traditionally, wood residues were shipped as bulk commodities, but the closure of the Triabunna chip export facility in 2011 led to higher transport costs, making road-rail freight economically unfeasible.
 Sustainable Timber Tasmania had previously provided $5 million annually to support the industry.
 The government granted Majestic Timbers a contract to manage 180,000 tonnes annually for five years, with their business model heavily relying on the TFES subsidy.

 Critics argued that applying TFES to low-value commodities might discourage the development of better uses for residues, raising concerns about the long-term financial viability of these practices.
 Despite the criticism, the Federal Infrastructure Minister maintained that Majestic's use of the scheme was appropriate.
 While the Tasmanian forestry sector has experienced stability and growth due to the private plantation sector and fewer protests, the challenge of finding sustainable uses for lower-value timber persists.